 Here is the list of things that you can do before leaving :

-Just like all other civilised nations, Indonesia has its own set form of currency which is known locally as Rupiah or Rp for short.
-Rupiah comes in coin and note’s variations and it can be a little confusing for someone from the UK, USA or Australia to understand due to the high denominations.
-The Rupiah Notes that you will see while in Bali are;
+Just like any other country in the world, Indonesia has its own set of currency known locally as " Rupiah " (Rp for short).
+Rupiah comes in coin and bank notes.
+It can be a little confuse at first for those from UK, USA or Australia to figure it out due to the high denominations.
+The Rupiah Notes that you will see while in Bali are :

 Indonesia is 6 hours ahead in summer and 7 hours ahead in winter of the European countries (France, Germany, Belgium, Switzerland, Nederland, etc.), 8 hours ahead of UK.
 While against North America (United States, Canada) is 12 hours ahead